talhatahir/foodies-bot/README.md

-# foodies-bot
+# Foodies bot - ChatBot for Food Ordering
-## This is an advanced NodeJS powered Foodbot using Facebook Messenger API.
+## This is a NodeJS powered Foodbot using Facebook Messenger API.
 The bot is linked to a Facebook App 'FoodiesBot' Page-> This Bot can be attached to any page and then act as the 'Chat Guy'.

 ## What it does?